 By Melinda S. Howlett

-I recently had the opportunity to attend a “Meet the Planner” event at the new Stapleton Visitor Center in Conservatory Green neighborhood: It was an update by Peter Calthorpe, Stapleton’s master land planner, hired by Forest City!
+I recently had the opportunity to attend a “Meet the Planner” event at the new Stapleton Visitor Center in Conservatory Green neighborhood: It was an update by Peter Calthorpe, Stapleton’s master land planner, hired by Forest City (now Brookfield Properties)!

 Peter Calthorpe talked about Stapleton residents living the 12% model, which is being adopted in new communities all over the world.
 This is not really a new idea, but fashioned after the “streetcar neighborhoods” of the 1940s and 1950s – neighborhoods people could reach by a short streetcar ride from downtown areas.